 Similar to Exclusion #2, non-profit is a requirement for coverage to apply AND also the board member must not receive any compensation.

 So, Does Ohio Personal Umbrella Insurance Provide Board of Director Coverage?

 The answer is your favorite- MAYBE.
 Judging by these examples, chances are good if the organization is a) non-profit and b) you are not paid for being a board member.
 Any combination of these could make you ineligible for coverage.

 The point here is to eliminate dangerous assumptions, and prompt a conversation with your insurance agent or company.
 We don't like nasty surprises and I'm sure you don't either!

 Looking for more information about personal umbrella insurance?
 Please check out these additional articles:

 If you're looking for an agent that believes in listening to your situation, offering time-tested recommendations and educating you so you can make good decisions, contact Alan Galvez Insurance today.
-You can reach us at (937) 592-4871 or complete our contact form on our website.
-You can also submit your personal umbrella insurance quote immediately.
+Call us or request your Ohio umbrella quote TODAY.